Craig McAughtrie

-Craig James McAughtrie (born 3 March 1981) is an English footballer who plays for Hinckley United as a defender.
+Craig James McAughtrie (born 3 March 1981) is an English former footballer who played as a defender for Sheffield United, Carlisle United, Stafford Rangers, Tamworth, King's Lynn, Eastwood Town, Hinckley United and Mickleover Sports.

 Career

 Sheffield United

 Born in Burton upon Trent, Staffordshire, McAughtrie began his professional career as a trainee with Sheffield United, he joined the club on 1 August 1997, but failed to force his way into the first team.
 He spent three seasons on the books at United, but left at the end of the 1999–2000 season, without making a first team appearance.

 Carlisle United

 On 5 August 2000, McAughtrie joined Carlisle United.
 He was not a regular with Carlisle, and during a two-year stint he made 10 appearances and scored once.
 His only goal for Carlisle was a 90th-minute winner in a 3–2 home win against Macclesfield Town on 1 April 2002 in a Third Division match.
 McAughtrie was released Carlisle at the end of the 2001–02 season.